foxbit19/tdd-katas/README.md

-# TDD
+# TDD katas
-This repo contains some solution to tdd problems using `javascript` and `jest`.
+This repo contains some solution to tdd katas using `javascript` and `jest`.

 ## Usage
 Install packages using